ls1intum/Artemis/docs/user/plagiarism-check.rst

 Tutors
 ^^^^^^
-The tutors are responsible for checking the plagiarism attempts of students.
-They execute the plagiarism checks and mark the potential plagiarism candidates to notify the instructors.
+Tutors and instructors can execute plagiarism checks.
+They carefully review the automatically identified cases and provide a first decision whether to accept or deny the found case.
-This process is visualized in the following diagram.
+We visualized the process in the following diagram.

 |tutor-workflow|